 Some are speculating that decriminalization, which passed quickly in June, has been held up in favor of the referendum so as to not take away potential voters.
 Gopal said he did not know why the decriminalization bill has yet to pass.

-Zito said similar social justice measures introduced in the wake of the George Floyd/Black Lives Matter protests have made more progress.
+Zito said similar social justice measures introduced in the wake of the George Floyd/Black Lives Matter protests had made more progress.

 Gopal represents the 11th Legislative District, which includes Asbury Park, a hotbed of legalization.